IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 ## Gift Shopping benefits Island View

-**Your holiday shopping can give gifts to those you love AND TO ISLAND VIEW simply by selecting** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
+**Your holiday shopping can share joy with those you love AND Island View simply by selecting** **Island View PTA as your charity of choice in** [**Amazon Smile**](https://smile.amazon.com/ "Amazon Smile")!
 Once you have it set up, you just shop as you normally would, and Amazon will automatically donate .05% of your purchase total to us!
 Super easy and it means a world of difference to our staff & students!
 Thank you for your support!

 {{< fig src="february-pta-meeting.png" align="center" class="max-w-xs" >}}